Helping organisations demonstrate the health and wellbeing benefits of the natural environment in both urban and rural settings.

 A series of workshops and online consultations will be carried out as part of the project to establish design principles that could be applied to developing an evidence resource that is accessible and fit-for-purpose for different user groups.
 The workshops will include people from public health bodies such as NHS Foundation Trusts and Health and Care Partnerships; Community Interest Companies; providers and managers of green and blue spaces, for example, Councils, Wildlife Trusts, Woodland Trust; Voluntary Community Services organisations; link professionals embedded in GP surgeries; service users and carers.

-The evidence review will inform the contribution of green and blue spaces to improving health and wellbeing indicators in the Public Health Outcomes Framework, which Local Authorities use to benchmark against others.
-The review will also inform the selection of indicators of health outcomes for green social prescribing initiatives as well as the design of new green spaces that are conducive to health.
-It will include a summary of current evidence on the benefits of nature-based interventions for health outcomes to help inform the commissioning of research and services in this area in the future.
-This will help inform the development of integrated methodology for estimating the economic costs and values of green and blue space at catchment level and be useful for submitting business cases for greening urban developments and post-Covid green recovery.
+The workshops and reviews will inform the contribution of green and blue spaces to improving health and wellbeing indicators in the Public Health Outcomes Framework, which Local Authorities use to benchmark against others.
+The work will also inform the selection of indicators of health outcomes for green social prescribing initiatives, as well as the design of new green spaces that are conducive to health.
+This will help to support the development of an integrated methodology for estimating the economic costs and values of green and blue space at catchment level, and be useful for submitting business cases for greening urban developments and post-Covid green recovery.

 Project Duration: